 2. Concentrating on the percentage points.

-Change allows the field to stay interesting for us but it’s easy to get caught up looking for the next big thing.
-Everyone focuses on getting the ‘edge’, looking for the one thing that will make the difference.
+Change allows the field to stay interesting for us but it's easy to get caught up looking for the next big thing.
+Everyone focuses on getting the 'edge', looking for the one thing that will make the difference.
 They concentrate so hard on the 2% that they forget about the other 98%.
 Get the fundamentals of recovery sorted before you go for the fancy stuff.
-Walking round in compression garments all day is not going to help recovery of you have crappy nutrition; crappy training programmes and you don’t take time to rest (active and passive).
-Use the recovery pyramid (details can be found in Recovery and Regeneration: The Essential Guide to Training Without Falling Apart)
+Walking round in compression garments all day is not going to help recovery of you have crappy nutrition; crappy training programmes and you don't take time to rest (active and passive).
+Use the recovery pyramid (details can be found in The Strength and Conditioning Bible)

 3. Doing the same thing over and over again and expecting to get a different result!